-India media storm over 10-year-old pregnant rape victim - BBC News
+The pregnant child caught in a media storm

 India media storm over 10-year-old pregnant rape victim

-The 10-year-old pregnant girl who is at the centre of a media storm in India has very little idea that her story has been dominating headlines for weeks now.
-Or even what ails her.
+A 10-year-old girl who is pregnant and has been refused an abortion is at the centre of a media storm in India.
 The BBC's Geeta Pandey travelled to the northern city of Chandigarh to piece together her story.

+"We have seen lots of cases of teenage pregnancies involving 14 to 15-year-olds, but this is the first ever case that I have seen of a 10-year-old," said Mahavir Singh, of the Chandigarh State Legal Services Authority.

+Mr Singh has been involved in a case which has shocked Chandigarh and the rest of India, that of a 10-year-old girl who became pregnant after allegedly being repeatedly raped by a relative.

-She's a happy child who smiles easily.
+The girl in question has been described as a happy child who smiles easily.
 She's shy and not very talkative.
 English and mathematics are the favourite subjects of this class six student.
 She loves to draw and is pretty good at it.
 She can't get enough of her favourite cartoon shows Chhoti Anandi (Little Anandi) and Shin Chan.
 She loves chicken and fish - and ice-cream.

-That's the profile of the girl who was allegedly repeatedly raped by a relative, who has been arrested and jailed, pending trial.

-On 28 July, India's Supreme Court rejected a petition - filed on her behalf - to allow her to abort on the grounds that, at 32 weeks, she is too far into her pregnancy.
-A doctors' panel had advised the court that a termination at this stage would be "too risky" for her or the foetus which was "alive and doing well".
+But on 28 July, India's Supreme Court rejected a petition - filed on her behalf - to allow her to abort, on the grounds that at 32 weeks, she is too far into her pregnancy.
+A doctors' panel had advised the court that a termination at this stage would be "too risky" for the girl, and that the foetus was "doing well".

-The court order has come as a huge disappointment for the girl's family, who were hoping that she would be allowed to abort.
+The court order was a huge disappointment for the girl's family.

-The 10-year-old's case has shocked Chandigarh and the rest of India.
-"We have seen lots of cases of teenage pregnancies involving 14 to 15-year-olds, but this is the first ever case that I have seen of a 10-year-old," Mahavir Singh, member secretary of the Chandigarh State Legal Services Authority, told the BBC.

 Indian law does not allow terminations after 20 weeks unless doctors certify that the mother's life is in danger.

 But in recent years, the courts have received several petitions, many from child rape survivors, seeking to terminate pregnancies after 20 weeks.
-In most cases, these pregnancies are discovered late because the children themselves are not aware of their condition.
+In most cases, these pregnancies are discovered late because the children are not aware of their condition.

 In the case of this 10-year-old too, the pregnancy was discovered only three weeks ago when she complained of pain in her lower abdomen and her mother took her to a doctor.